-This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Columbia Care Inc. ("Columbia Care", the "Company", "us", "our" or "we") is supplemental to, and should be read in conjunction with, Columbia Care's condensed interim consolidated financial statements and the accompanying notes for the three months ended March 31, 2022 and 2021.
+This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Columbia Care Inc. ("Columbia Care", the "Company", "us", "our" or "we") is supplemental to, and should be read in conjunction with, Columbia Care's condensed interim consolidated financial statements and the accompanying notes for the three and six months ended June 30, 2022 and 2021.
 Except for historical information, the discussion in this section contains forward-looking statements that involve risks and uncertainties.
-Future results could differ materially from those discussed below for many reasons, including the risks described in "Disclosure Regarding Forward-Looking Statements," Item 1A-Risk Factors" and elsewhere in the included in Company's Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on March 31, 2022 and subsequent securities filing.
+Future results could differ materially from those discussed below for many reasons, including the risks described in "Disclosure Regarding Forward-Looking Statements," "Item 1A-Risk Factors" and elsewhere in the Company's 2021 Form 10-K filed with the SEC on March 31, 2022 and subsequent securities filings.